 4. Remix: the right to combine the original or revised content with other material to create something new (e.g., incorporate the content into a mashup

 5. Redistribute: the right to share copies of the original content, your revisions, or your remixes with others (e.g., give a copy of the content to a friend)*

 Confused?
 So are a lot of people.
 The video below, posted by Wiley, helps to visualize this broad and often confusing definition.

 Interested in learning more about OER’s?
-BHCC Librarian Rachel Baum has created a LibGuide that details the definitions, resources, and next steps in the OER adaptation process.
+A BHCC Librarian has created a LibGuide that details the definitions, resources, and next steps in the OER adaptation process.
 Click the banner below to explore!